You open your auto insurance bill, and you are wondering “why did my car insurance go up?”

 In addition to inflation, other drivers can impact your rates.
 It’s important to remember that the money an insurance carrier collects from you and the other drivers it insures is pooled together to help pay the collective claims of those drivers as a group.
 Therefore, if the frequency or severity of accidents increases, insurance companies will generally adjust their rates to cover the resulting claims costs.
 This means that your rate may increase, even if you’re not involved in an accident.

-It is mainly due to increased frequency and severity of accidents that, beginning earlier this year, auto insurance rates began to climb to some of the highest levels seen in more than a decade.
+It is mainly due to increased frequency and severity of accidents that auto insurance rates began to climb to some of the highest levels seen in more than a decade.
 Some of the trends behind these increases may surprise you.

 On the Road Again